Economy of France: Rise and decline of dirigisme

 The 1981 election of president François Mitterrand saw a short-lived increase in governmental control of the economy, nationalizing many industries and private banks.
-This form of increased dirigisme, was criticized as early as 1982.
+This form of increased dirigisme, was criticised as early as 1982.
 By 1983, the government decided to renounce dirigisme and start an era of rigueur ("rigor") or corporation.
 As a result, the government largely retreated from economic intervention; dirigisme has now essentially receded, though some of its traits remain.
 The French economy grew and changed under government direction and planning much more than in other European countries.

-Despite being a widely liberalized economy, the government continues to play a significant role in the economy: government spending, at 56% of GDP in 2014, is the second-highest in the European Union.
+Despite being a widely liberalised economy, the government continues to play a significant role in the economy: government spending, at 56% of GDP in 2014, is the second-highest in the European Union.
 Labor conditions and wages are highly regulated.
 The government continues to own shares in corporations in several sectors, including energy production and distribution, automobiles, aerospace industry, shipbuilding, the arms industry, electronics industry, machine industry, metallurgy, fuels, chemical industry, transportation, and telecommunications.

+France has a mixed market economy, with the majority of market activity driven by competitive private firms.
+However, a significant share of the market is owned by the state.
+According to France’s National Institute of Statistics and Economic Studies (INSEE), 1,751 French companies were state-controlled by the end of 2017.
+OECD identified the state-owned primary sectors as energy, transportation, finance, and manufacturing.
+The state maintains ownership of key sectors to ensure strategic control and prevent private monopolies.